 - A vacuum-assisted device (VAD), a vacuum-powered instrument that uses pressure to pull tissue into the needle.

 - A thin guide wire, which is used for a surgical biopsy.

-Other sterile equipment involved in this procedure includes syringes, sponges, forceps, scalpels and a specimen cup or microscope slide.
+This procedure may use other sterile equipment, including syringes, sponges, forceps, scalpels, and a specimen cup or microscope slide.

 How does the procedure work?

 Unlike x-ray and computed tomography (CT) exams, MRI does not use radiation.
 Instead, radio waves re-align hydrogen atoms that naturally exist within the body.
 This does not cause any chemical changes in the tissues.
 As the hydrogen atoms return to their usual alignment, they emit different amounts of energy depending on the type of tissue they are in.
 The scanner captures this energy and creates a picture using this information.

 In most MRI units, the magnetic field is produced by passing an electric current through wire coils.
 Other coils are inside the machine and, in some cases, are placed around the part of the body being imaged.
 These coils send and receive radio waves, producing signals that are detected by the machine.
 The electric current does not come into contact with the patient.